MicrosoftDocs/visualstudio-docs/docs/ide/filtered-solutions.md

 **New in Visual Studio 2019 preview 1**

-Use solution filtering to more quickly open large solutions that contain many projects.
-Solution filtering improves solution-load performance in the following ways:
+Large solutions with many projects can take a long time to open in Visual Studio.
+To improve performance when opening large solutions, Visual Studio 2019 preview 1 introduces *solution filtering*.
+Solution filtering lets you open a solution with only selective projects loaded.
+Loading a subset of projects in a solution decreases solution load, build, and test run time, and enables more focused review.

+The following features are available:

-- You can get to code faster by opening a solution without loading any of its projects, and then selectively choosing which projects to load.
+- You can get to code faster by opening a solution without loading any of its projects.
+After the solution opens, you can selectively choose which projects to load.

-- When you reopen a solution locally, Visual Studio remembers which projects were loaded in the previous session.
+- When you reopen a solution, Visual Studio remembers which projects were loaded in your previous session and only loads those projects.

-- You can save one or more project-load configurations or share a configuration with teammates by creating a solution filter file.
+- You can create a solution filter file to save one or more project-load configurations or share the configuration with teammates.

 ## Open a filtered solution